-1. Knowledge of the use of a throw bag as a rescuee.
+1. Knowledge of the use of a throw bag as a rescuee and a rescuer.

 1. The candidate should demonstrate knowledge of boat based rescue as a rescuee and should be able to assist peers in a rescue situation.

 WHITE WATER KAYAK - LEVEL 4 - RED PADDLE